naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine Sad:

-Eris: Ahh!
+Eris Shocked: Ahh!
 Oh my god!
 You scared me!

 %

-Eris Angry: I've met a lot of pricks in my time, but you, Margaret, are a fucking cactus.
+Eris Angry: I've met a lot of pricks in my time, but you, Sticky, are a fucking cactus.

 %

 Sticky: I just ended a five year relationship.

-Boney M: Oh no, are you okay?
+Dino: Oh no, are you okay?

 Sticky: It's okay, it wasn't mine.